 The main building was designed to make the best use of natural lighting.
 The major studios are ample, with high ceilings and north light.
 These are augmented by smaller studios and areas designated for general criticism.
-The majority of classes for first year students are held at Peale House, 1811 Chestnut St. These studios are equipped to fit the Preliminary courses Special shows are held in the Galleries of study, as well as to provide facilities throughout the winter season, and in for Graphics majors and private and all basic silk screen techniques, including photographic processes are taught.
+The majority of classes for first year students are held at Peale House, 1811 Chestnut St. These studios are equipped to fit the Preliminary courses Special shows are held in the Galleries of study, as well as to provide facilities throughout the winter season, and in for Graphics majors and private the spring the works submitted by studio space.
+The Graphics Departby the student who might live some exhibitions are staged in the Peale lent etching and lithographic press;

+and all basic silk screen techniques, including photographic processes are taught.
 There is a darkroom provided for printing photographic stencils and plates.
 All interested students may use the darkroom equipment.